wso2-attic/ballerina-integrator/examples/guides/file-integration/ftp-listener/README.md

    $ ballerina init
 ```

-#### Implementing the SMB Listener
+#### Implementing the FTP Listener

-Let's get started with implementing the smb listener.<br/>
+Let's get started with implementing the ftp listener.<br/>

-First we have to import the ballerina ftp module as smb protocol is also is supported by the ftp module .
+First we have to import the ballerina ftp_module.

 ```ballerina
 import wso2/ftp;